svembden/ml-econometrics/README.md

 pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu118
 ```

 You can replace cu118 with the appropriate CUDA version for your system (e.g., cu117, cu116).
-If CUDA is not available, PyTorch will fall back to the CPU version (which is honestly fine for this simple of an assignment lol).
+If CUDA is not available, PyTorch will fall back to the CPU version (which is honestly fine for this assignment).